SanderBuruma/solana-research/README.md

 - **-5 <address> [<address> ...]**: View DeFi Summary for Wallets
   - Accept one or more wallet addresses and produce a summary table.
+  - Can read addresses from a text file (e.g., `addresses.txt`) or directly from command line.
+  - Automatically extracts Solana addresses from text files using regex pattern.
   - For each address, the table displays:
     - 24H ROI %
     - 7D ROI %